jalvesaq/vimcmdline/README.md

 let cmdline_outhl = 1         " Syntax highlight the output
 ```

+If you are using Neovim, you can use its syntax highlight capabilities to
-You can also set the foreground colors of the interpreter output in your *nvimrc*.
+colorize the interpreter output, and you can customize the colors in your
-The example below is for a terminal emulator that supports 256 colors (see in
+*nvimrc*.
+The example of customization below is for a terminal emulator that
-Vim `:h highlight-ctermfg`):
+supports 256 colors (see in Neovim `:h highlight-ctermfg`):

 ```vim
 if &t_Co == 256